 - Make notes as to what is said to you.

 - Ask for a letter of representation from your advisor.

 - Do not be pressurised into buying the product.

 PARTICULARS OF LONG-TERM INSURANCE OMBUD

-Affinity Health is revolutionizing the health benefits market through innovative and customizable healthcare products.
-Our CEO, Murray Hewlett, is at the forefront of this innovation.
+Affinity Health is revolutionising the health benefits market through innovative and customisable healthcare products.
+The CEO, Murray Hewlett, is at the forefront of this innovation.

 Why trying to regulate morality is failing the healthcare system in South Africa

 You can’t regulate morality – and therein lies the dichotomy.
 While socialism is admirable in its intention, socialism without a capitalist implementation fails every time.
 Remember the USSR?